AAFA’s Food Allergy Patient & Family Registry

 How Will AAFA’s Registry Be Used?

-Our goal is to build a Food Allergy Patient & Family Registry that will help us be able to:
+Our goal is that our Food Allergy Patient & Family Registry that will help us be able to:

 - Advance research.